mechpen/mechpen.github.io/src/posts/2020-11-23-malloc/index.md

 ## 4. free

-The `free()` function tries to merge the chunk with adjacent chunks, then inserts the result chunk to the unsorted bin.
+The `free()` function tries to merge the chunk with adjacent free chunks, then inserts the resulting chunk to the unsorted bin.

 ## 5. errors

-The `malloc()` and `free()` functions have a few checks for integrity of the chunk info.
+The `malloc()` and `free()` functions have a few checks for data integrity.
 For example, a double free could cause an assertion failure that outputs error messages like "double free or corruption (!prev)".
+However, these checks cannot catch all errors.

-However, since the fields like`fd`, `bk`, and etc are returned to caller, if some data is modified after it is freed, the process could segfault.
-The following [code]({% srcLink segfault.c%}) shows such an example:
+Since the `fd`, `bk`, `fd_nextsize` and `bk_nextsize` fields are shared with the caller, if certain data is modified after the chunk is freed, the process could have undefined behavior.
+The following [code]({% srcLink segfault.c%}) shows a segfault example:

 ```c
 #include <stdio.h>